matthuisman/gdrivedl/README.md

 - `-O` `--output-document` Download to a particular filename (defaults to the GDrive filename).
 Only valid when downloading a single file.
 - `-q` `--quiet` Disable console output
+- `-m` `--mtimes` Try use modified times to check for changed files